Wednesday, 31 October 2018

 Detail clearly showing the Roubiliac Inscription.

-Poor quality image from Commercial photography website
+Poor quality image from a Commercial photography website

-From an original Photograph of 1862
+From an original Photograph of 1862.

-Photograph courtesy Bristol Museums Galleries Archives
+Photograph courtesy Bristol Museums Galleries Archives.

 Roubiliac Monuments in Wrexham Church, Part 1.